Cranq-io/cranq-prototypes-doc/testing/case decorator/9a6363c5-0e09-4ad0-ba0a-6dfcda84ccdf.md

 ---

 Decorates assertion records with description and duration.

 ---

-__Namespace__: testing

 ### Input ports: